cloudmesh/cloudmesh-redshift/README.md

 # Cloudmesh CLI and REST access to Cloud Data Warehouses

-:o: this read me is incomplete

 ## Motivation

+* Understand the programmatic interface to AWS RedShift - the cloud datawarehouse from Amazon Web Services
 * Understand the construction of REST APIs, and Open API
-* Study and Implement microservice architecture
+* Study and implement microservice architecture
-* Study HTTP performance tools that exist - including some that are cloud based, and some non-cloud based.
 * Implement a test driven approach

 ## Objective

 * In the CloudMesh/CMD5 CLI, develop a set of REDSHIFT commands, and commands specific to databases, like REDSHIFT.
 Examples could to CLUSTER CREATE, CLUSTER DELETE, CLUSTER DESCRIBE,
 * Develop corresponding REST APIs using OpenAPI
-* It is demonstarted using redshift
+* It is demonstrated using Redshift

 ## Introduction to AWS Redshift

-RedShift is a Cloud Data Warehouse.
+Redshift is a Cloud Data Warehouse.
 It is a managed service, with a multi-node MPP (Massively Parallel Processing) architecture, and capable of scaling to many nodes.

 ## Comparable Cloud Data Warehouses
 Comparable Cloud Data Warehouses are SnowFlake, and Azure SQL Data Warehouse.